htwangtw/nixtract/README.md

 Command:

-`niimasker output/ -c config.json`
+`nixtract output/ -c config.json`

-If you want to extract out voxelwise data for more than one region, you'll have to provide a new `roi_file` each time, and thus run `niimasker` separately for each ROI.
+If you want to extract out voxelwise data for more than one region, you'll have to provide a new `roi_file` each time, and thus run `nixtract` separately for each ROI.
 Thanks to the configuration file, however, you can just change the command-line call, but keep the configuration file the same.
 For example, say you have two functional images (each with a TR=2) and you want to extract out two ROIs and perform some temporal filtering.
 Set the `config.json` to:

 ```JSON
 {